What is first-phase orthodontics?

 How long will treatment take?

-The first phase of orthodontic treatment usually takes 12 to 18 months.
-After treatment, your child will wear retainers for six months and then visit our office every six to 12 months to follow the growth and development of the permanent teeth.
+The first phase of orthodontic treatment usually lasts 12 to 18 months.
+After treatment, your child will wear retainers for six months and then visit our office every six to 12 months to monitor the growth and development of the permanent teeth.

 Will any more treatment be needed?